ModifAmorphic/outward/Transmorphic/README.md

 # Change Logs

 ## Latest Release ${PACKAGE_VERSION}
-- Tranmogs for Backpacks, Lanterns and Lexicons
+- Transmogs for Backpacks, Lanterns and Lexicons
   - As with Armor and Weapons, an item must be equipped before adding or removing a transmog.
   - **Backpacks must be empty!**
 - Splitscreen support - Transmogrify, Alchemy and Cooking menus now work for the 2nd player in local co-op.